inidaname/inidaname/README.md

 I'm a software developer with more than 4 years of experience working with JavaScript, Typescript, React, React Native, GraphQL, Nodejs, and Python.
 I have worked with large and small startups, both remote and on-site.

 In my day-to-day roles, I have used frontend tools like React and React Native to build applications including e-commerce and data analytics apps.
-Used Node.js to build Rest and GraphQL APIs.
+Used Node.js and Python to build Rest and GraphQL APIs.

 ### My Stats